-The reason they were created in the first place is to reduce risk.
+They were created to reduce risk.
 In fact, options were designed to help investors hedge their portfolios against big declines in the market.

 Trading options is a process.
-And if you want to be in the options market for any length of time, you have to do it the “right way.”
+And if you want to be in the options market for any length of time – and protect what you’ve earned – you must do it the “right way.”

 The “right way” involves a little extra effort.
 But I can help you master the basics, as I’ve been trading options for over three decades.

-During that time, I’ve also been teaching folks just like you how to reduce risk with options and add a little bit of “pop” to an otherwise conservative portfolio.
+For years, I’ve been teaching folks just like you how to reduce risk with options and add a little bit of “pop” to an otherwise conservative portfolio.

 So before you get started, here are a few things you must keep in mind…